ArchmageMomo/soulforge/README.md

 This is a Bindig of Isaac Mod

-ToDo: Edit the Lua code so that the game will load it.
+ToDo:

+Done:
+	Overworked the XML
+	Fix the Bug from main.lua